In the early 18th century, cotton plantations were enormously profitable and a giant of Charleston's lowcountry cotton ... More

 Boone Hall Plantation

 In the early 18th century, cotton plantations were enormously profitable and a giant of Charleston's lowcountry cotton farming was this stunningly beautiful estate.
 Boone Hall is one of the oldest working, living plantations.
 Instead of cotton, now they produce peaches, strawberries, tomatoes and pumpkins.
 During certain seasons guests are allowed to pick their own food.
 Boone Hall is an understandably popular setting for weddings, and has been featured in several movies.
 The world-famous Avenue of Oaks and the plantation house alone make this a worthwhile tour.
 Open all year except Thanksgiving and Christmas.
-Admission for adults: USD17.50.
-Children: USD7.50.
-Children 5 and under are free.
-See their website for operating hours and further information.
+Call ahead for varying dates.

 RIP OFF!
 Do Not Recommend!!
 Took my family to the pumkin patch today, What a RIP OFF! $10.00 per head!!
 For what???
 Even my 3 year old grandson had to pay $10.00!!!
 2 jump castles, 1 was closed for bees!
 A few goats, bunnies, and a few other lame play areas..Hay ride was ok....Should have went to the park for FREE!!
 I Will never go back and suggest you stay away as well!